Share this post:

 Yes, you can freeze these beauties in a sealed package, but I think you’ll find you’ll eat them up before you have a chance!

 ENJOY, and let me know what you think!
-(Also, don’t forget to get a copy of The Vegan Table to make my famous No Queso Quesadillas.
+(Also, don’t forget to check out the Quick and Easy Meals recipes for my famous No Queso Quesadillas.
 Now you can do so with these homemade tortillas!